Arcosanti: History

 Arcosanti operates under aegis of the Cosanti Foundation, a non-profit 501(c)(3) organization.
-The Foundation runs workshops to teach Paolo Soleri's ideas.
-As of 2012, more than 7,000 participants had aided in the construction through participation in five-week workshops.
-Each workshop includes a Seminar Week, which covers Soleri's background and history, as well as his concepts about arcology design.
-They hear lectures from different departments at Arcosanti to see how Arcosanti operates, and then spend the following weeks working at the priority project of the site.
+The Foundation ran workshops to teach Paolo Soleri's ideas.
+As of 2024, more than 8,000 participants had aided in the construction through participation in five-week workshops.
+Each workshop included a Seminar Week, which covered Soleri's background and history, as well as his concepts about arcology design.
+They heard lectures from different departments at Arcosanti to see how Arcosanti operates, and then spent the following weeks working at the priority project of the site.

-Arcosanti is the home of the bell-making enterprise of Cosanti Originals, which sells Soleri's sculptural wind bells to support the greater architectural project.
+Arcosanti is the home of the bronze bell-making enterprise of Cosanti Originals, which sells Soleri's sculptural wind bells to support the greater architectural project.

 Arcosanti at the golden hour: The Vaults (left) and the Crafts III building (right), with the Ceramics Apse hidden between them.